iannesbitt/readgssi/README.md

 -N, --normalize |                     |  reads a .DZG NMEA data if it exists; otherwise tries to read a csv file with lat, lon, and time fields to distance normalize with
 -m, --histogram |                     |  produce a histogram of data values -E, --epsr      | float > 1.0         |  user-defined epsilon sub r (sometimes referred to as "dielectric"; ignores value in DZT header)
--z, --zero      | positive integer    |  skip this many samples from the top of the trace downward (useful for removing transceiver delay)
+-Z, --zero      | positive integer    |  skip this many samples from the top of the trace downward (useful for removing transceiver delay)

 naming scheme for exports:
    CHARACTERS   |      MEANING